CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 The end-device runs in LoRa mode 1 and has address 8.
 Open the Serial Monitor (38400 bauds) to see the output of the Arduino.
 It will send "Ping" to the gateway by requesting an ACK every 10s.
 If the ACK is received then it will display "Pong received from gateway!" otherwise it displays "No Pong!".

 Note that in most operational scenarios, requesting ACK from the gateway is costly.
 Look at the next examples to see how we usually send data without requesting ACK.

+**Notice for low-cost/clone Arduino boards**.
+If you get a low-cost Arduino board, such as those sold by most of Chinese manufacturer, the USB connectivity is probably based on the CH340 or CH341.
+To make your low-cost Arduino visible to your Arduino IDE, you need the specific driver.
+Look at http://sparks.gogo.co.nz/ch340.html or http://www.microcontrols.org/arduino-uno-clone-ch340-ch341-chipset-usb-drivers/.
+For MacOS, you can look at http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra which works for MacOS up to Sierra.
+For MacOS user that have the previous version of CH34x drivers and encountering kernel panic with Sierra, don't forget to delete previous driver installation: "sudo rm -rf /System/Library/Extensions/usb.kext".

 A simple end-device example that periodically sends temperature to the gateway